darccyy/trustworthytimes/news/saudiarabia.md

 This quote was said by me, General Jansen, leader of the Great Liberty People, a group of people.

 This has gotten out of hand.
 Public tidyness?
-What in g^*d's name.
+What in g\*d's name.

 I say we put an end to this madness by sending them a strongly worded letter explaining 'Can you not!?'